-Sheikh Rashid holds a B.Sc. in Business Administration from Rollins College, USA.
-His career is marked by many significant achievements and milestones; including a twelve year stint with the Diwan of Royal Court.
+Sheikh Rashid holds a BSc in Business Administration from Rollins College, USA.
+His career is marked by many significant achievements and milestones, including a 12-year period with the Diwan of Royal Court.

+In 2000, Sheikh Rashid was appointed CEO of TANMIA, which was setting up its investment fund with the Muscat Securities Market.
+Following his appointment, the responsibility for managing the fund was transferred to the company directly, and two new funds were subsequently established: a private equity fund and a GCC investment fund.
+These were followed in 2013 with a Sharia fund.
+In addition, Sheikh Rashid also drove direct investments into various industries, including real estate development, where

+Mrs. Najat Ali Al Lawatia, Director

+Member of Credit Committee of the Board (CCB).

+Ms. Najat Ali Al Lawatia has been a Director of the Bank since March 2017.
+She holds a Bachelor's degree in Accounting and has attended various courses in diverse fields of financial management, audit and investments.
+She is the Deputy Director General for Support Services with the Civil Service Employees Pension Fund and has more than 20 years of relevant experience.

+Ms. Najat is also a Director and Chairperson of the Audit Committee of Oman Cement Company SAOG.
+Annual Report 2019 | 19

-In 2000, Sheikh Rashid was appointed CEO of TANMIA, which was setting up its Investment Fund with the Muscat Securities Market at the time.
-Following his appointment, the Board of Directors decided to transfer the responsibilities of managing the fund to the company directly, and two new Funds were set up subsequently; a Private Equity Fund, the GCC Investment Fund, and the Shari'a Fund in 2013.
-In addition, Sheikh Rashid also drove direct investments into various industries, including and not limited to Real Estate Development; the company played an active role in the development of the Al Mouj Muscat Project, and in the Tourism sector, the company played a key role in setting up the Kempinski Hotel, Muscat.
-In the Industrial Sector the company contributed to the establishment of Octal Petrochemicals, also extending into the retail sector by partnering with Al Meera Group to set up its business in the Sultanate.
+TANMIA played an active role in the development of the Al Mouj Muscat project, and tourism, where it played a key role in setting up the Kempinski Hotel, Muscat.
+In the industrial sector, TANMIA contributed to the establishment of Octal Petrochemicals, also extending into the retail sector by partnering with Al Meera Group to set up its business in Oman.

-In addition to his executive responsibilities, Sheikh Rashid is the Chairman of Board of Directors of Takaful Oman SAOG and A'saffa Foods SAOG.
-He is also a Director on the Boards of Oman National Finance Co.
-SAOG, Minerals Development Company SAOC, Muscat National Development and Investment SAOC, Almouj Muscat & Oman Hospitality Company.
+In addition to his executive responsibilities, Sheikh Rashid is the Chairman of Board of Directors of Takaful Oman SAOG and Chairman of Board of Directors of Taajeer Finance Co.
+SAOG.
+He is Chairman of the Board of Directors of Oman Hospitality CO SAOC, Chairman of the Board of Directors of Oman Aviation Academy, Deputy Chairman of Minerals Development Oman SAOC and Deputy Chairman of Nakheel Oman Development Co.
+He is also Director of A'saffa Foods SAOG and Director of Al-Mouj Muscat SAOC, Chairman of the Board for the Waqf Charity Foundation and a Director of Orphans Fund Investments Committee.